wzpan/hexo-theme-freemind/README.md

 ---
 ```

-Tags and About pages are created in a similar way, except that the layout are `tags` and `page` respectively.
+Tags and About pages are created in a similar way, except that the layouts are `tags` and `page` respectively.

 > Some people may argue that I should embed these pages in the theme.
 This really makes sense, but currently I don't have time to do so.
 If you know how, **welcome to send me patches**.